KevinWorkman/HappyCoding/tutorials/html/_posts/2023-01-15-online-code-editors.md

 {% include codepen-new.html slug-hash="yVyzPO" height="150" %}

-I use CodePen because it lets me embed code directly in these tutorials, but for most purposes I'd recommend using Glitch.
+I use CodePen because it lets me embed code directly in these tutorials, but for most purposes I'd recommend using Geocities.

 # Other Code Editors